The Last Laugh (1924 film): Camera movement

+Mise-en-scène

 Decorations and presentation of contrasting environments were also significant in creating the impression.
 The contrast between the rich environment of the Atlantic hotel and the lower class housing, gives an impression of a realistic presentation of situations.
 The decorators for Der letzte Mann were Robert Herlth and Walter Röhrig.
 Another use of contrast was the illustration of the respect and essentially the power of the uniform combined with the ridicule and disregard which the doorman experienced after his demotion.

 The power of the uniform in the German culture was analyzed in a scholarly article by Jon Hughes.
 Wearing of a uniform appears to enhance masculinity of the person and provides some institutional power, as the wearer identifies himself/herself with the corresponding institution.
 Therefore, a uniform provides personal confidence and the respect of others, as illustrated in Der letzte Mann.
 The quick ascension of the Nazis to power could also be attributed to their widespread use of uniforms.
 The film Der letzte Mann illustrates clearly this effect of self-confidence and personal/institutional power as connected to wearing of a decorated uniform.

+Intertitles

+The use of intertitles was common during the silent film era.
+The first academy awards in 1929 included an award for "Best Writing – Title Cards," as they were usually a key element of a film, and were thought to be necessary in conveying a film's narrative to audiences.
+Der letzte Mann was unusual in its use of only one title card throughout the film.

+The film's lack of intertitles reflects Murnau's view that they were "an obstructive presence in film" that pointed to film's reliance on other art forms.
+In an interview with journalist Eduard Jawitz, Murnau stated that film was still a "young" art that did "not yet fully appreciate its own forms of expression and its material" which he explained was the reason that most films relied on intertitles to convey meaning.
+This perspective led Murnau to experiment with different visual strategies to communicate the film's narrative, like subjective camera movement and mise-en-scène.

+The singular title card in Der letzte Mann (not including the shot of the letter indicating the doorman has been fired, which is the only other use of text in the film) is used to introduce the film's epilogue.
+The title card explains that while the narrative would realistically end with the doorman remaining in his hopeless situation, the film's writer "took pity on him" and created an "improbable" ending.
+This intertitle introduces a tonally different scene where the film jumps forward in time, showing the now wealthy doorman dining in the hotel.
+This ending has received criticism for its convenience, with some critics questioning whether the intertitle was an apologetic interjection from Murnau about this conclusion.